tom19952000/COMP7404---CompareNet_FakeNewsDetection-Group-6-/README.md

 # Dependencies

-Our code runs on the GeForce RTX 2080 Ti (11GB), with the following packages installed:
+Our code runs on the GeForce RTX 3070 (16GB), with the following packages installed:
 ```
 python 3.7
 pytorch 1.7.1